vpdotnet/mobile-ios/README.md

 [![PIA logo][pia-image]][pia-url]

-# Private Internet Access
+# VP.NET

-Private Internet Access is the world's leading consumer VPN service.
-At Private Internet Access we believe in unfettered access for all, and as a firm supporter of the open source ecosystem we have made the decision to open source our VPN clients.
-For more information about the PIA service, please visit our website [privateinternetaccess.com][pia-url] or check out the [Wiki][pia-wiki].
+VP.NET is the world's leading consumer VPN service.
+At VP.NET we believe in unfettered access for all, and as a firm supporter of the open source ecosystem we have made the decision to open source our VPN clients.
+For more information about the PIA service, please visit our website [vp.net][pia-url] or check out the [Wiki][pia-wiki].

-# PIA VPN for iOS
+# VP VPN for iOS

-With the Private Internet Access VPN app for iOS, you can access our network of VPN servers across the world from your iPhone, iPad or iPod touch (64-bit only).
+With the VP.NET VPN app for iOS, you can access our network of VPN servers across the world from your iPhone, iPad or iPod touch (64-bit only).
 Choose among many available countries and connect to them easily.
 Features include kill switch, multiple VPN protocols, DNS/IPv6 leak protection and Safari Content Blocker for ad-blocking while browsing with Safari.

 ## Getting started

-The PIA VPN app features:
+The VP VPN app features:

 - [x] Plenty of countries to connect to (28 as of today)
 - [x] IKEv2, OpenVPN and WireGuard VPN Protocols